theforeman/theforeman.org/handbook.md

 ### Using the webpack development server

 To allow live reload of front-end assets, Foreman includes a small node.js server provided by webpack.

-In order to run foreman in development, you have two options:
+In order to run foreman in development with the webpack development server, you have two options:

 1. `foreman start` will start both servers simultanously.
 Note that using pry for debugging in this option is limited, as foreman does not echo back your input.
 You can choose to run a different rails server then the default (which is `bin/rails server -b 0.0.0.0`) by setting the `RAILS_STARTUP` environment variable.
 1. In seperate terminals, run `bin/rails server` and `./node_modules/.bin/webpack-dev-server --config config/webpack.config.js`.
 This will allow you to run pry inside the rails application as usual.

+If you do not want to use the webpack development server (for example, if you only work on the backend), you can set `:webpack_dev_server: false` in `config/settings.yaml` which will disable it.
+You can then proceed to running foreman as usual (e.g. `bin/rails s`).
+In this case, however, you will need to manually run `rake webpack:compile` to generate the webpack managed assets.